google/WebFundamentals/src/content/en/updates/2017/06/aligning-input-events.md

 at.
 So let's look at a performance timeline from devtools for a simple canvas [painting app](https://rbyers.github.io/paint.html).

-In the picture below with `requestAnimationFrame()`-aligned input disabled you can see multiple processing blocks per frame with an inconsistent frame time.
+In the picture below, with `requestAnimationFrame()`-aligned input disabled, you can see multiple processing blocks per frame with an inconsistent frame time.
 The small  yellow blocks indicate hit testing for such things as the target of the DOM event, dispatching the event, running javascript, updating the hovered